prajin-op/btp-s4hana-kyma-business-process-extension/README.md

 ### Entitlements

-The application requires below set of SAP Business Technology Platform Entitlements/Quota
+The application requires the following set of SAP BTP Entitlements and Quota:

 | Service                           | Plan       | Number of Instances |
 |-----------------------------------|------------|:-------------------:|